IntLucas/DistributedCosim_PublicDemo/README.md

 To fix it, add the full path of the "fmus\missing_dlls" directory to your "path" user-environment-variables.

-## Real-time Graphs Using Influx DB
+## Real-time Graphs Using InfluxDB
-This section explain how to add real-time graphs to the co-simulation.
+This section explains how to add real-time graphs to the co-simulation.

-1. Uncomment the telegraf and Influx DB sections from the `docker-compose.yml` file, found in the root folder of this repo.
+1. Uncomment the telegraf and InfluxDB sections from the `docker-compose.yml` file, found in the root folder of this repo.
 2. Restart all containers: \
    `docker compose restart` \
    *The Telegraf container should exit with code 1.*

 3. Go to http://localhost:8086/ on your browser
-4. Setup telegraf:
+4. Setup InfluxDB:
    - create a new user
    - organisation: DIGIT-BENCH
    - Bucket: FESTIVAL_DEMO

-   - Chose Advanced configuration:
+   - Choose Advanced configuration:
       - Configure new telegraf configuration, chose the FESTIVAL_DEMO bucket.
-   - Search for and chose the AMQP Consumer plugin and click save and test.
+   - Search for and choose the AMQP Consumer plugin and click save and test.
    - Copy the telegraf API token *(long string ending with `==`)*
-   - Create a new system variable *(in the windows environment variables)* called `INFLUX_TOKEN` with the API token as the value. *Remember to put the string in brackets*.
+   - Create a new system variable *(in the windows environment variables)* called `INFLUX_TOKEN` with the API token as the value. *Remember to put the string in "quotation marks"*.

       Alternatively, replace `$INFLUX_TOKEN` with the generated token, in the `telegraf.conf` file.

+5. Start the Telegraf container on the docker app.
-5. run control.py and execute the cosim as normal.
+6. run `control.py` and execute the co-simulation as normal.
-6. Go to the InfluxDB dashboard and set-up your graphs
+7. Go to the InfluxDB dashboard and set up your graphs

 ## Real-time 3D Visualizations